yugabyte/platform-go-client/docs/ScheduleManagementApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiEditBackupScheduleRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiEditBackupScheduleV2Request struct via the builder pattern

 Name | Type | Description  | Notes